Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-three-project-requirements.md

 #### 3) Application Technical Requirements/Deliverables

-- A **working** full-stack, single-page application hosted on Heroku.
+- A **working** full-stack, single-page application hosted on Heroku & Netlify.

 - Incorporate the technologies of the **MERN-stack**:
 	- MongoDB/Mongoose